Tampines Bus Interchange: Current site

-On 29 November 1987, phase 1 of the current TBI opened to public at a larger site in Tampines Central.
+On 29 November 1987, phase 1 of the current Tampines Bus Interchange opened to public at a larger site in Tampines Central.
 It was opened by Mr Phua Bah Lee (then MP for Tampines) and Dr Aline Wong (then MP for Changkat, most of which has since been subsumed under Tampines GRC).
 At the time of opening, it was one of the largest bus interchanges in Singapore.
-A new feeder service operated between the two bus stations, as trunk services at TBT2 slowly shifted out.
-In March 1988, phase 2 of TBI opened, and all services previously operating from TBT2 had completed the shift over to TBI, with some changes to their routes.
-TBT2 was then closed and demolished to make way for residential developments in Tampines West.
+A new feeder service operated between the two bus stations, as trunk services at the temporary terminal slowly shifted out.
+In March 1988, phase 2 of Tampines Bus Interchange opened, and all services previously operating from the temporary terminal had completed the shift over to Tampines Bus Interchange, with some changes to their routes.
+Said terminal was then closed and demolished to make way for residential developments in Tampines West.

 The current interchange was built at a cost of S$5 million, and consists of 85 bus bays.
 A comprehensive set of trunk services were added to link the town to the rest of the island, while feeder services brought residents in for the new trunk transfers.
 The relocation was done in anticipation for the opening of Tampines MRT station two years later, and the rise in transport demand as Tampines develops itself into a regional centre in Singapore.
 It was also built to reduce the need for Tampines residents to use the Bedok Bus Interchange.
-A three-day exhibition was set up to acquaint residents with the new TBI.
+A three-day exhibition was set up to acquaint residents with the new Tampines Bus Interchange.

 Refurbishments

-TBI was refurbished in 2008 to make it barrier-free and allow the introduction of wheelchair-accessible bus services.
+Tampines Bus Interchange was refurbished in 2008 to make it barrier-free and allow the introduction of wheelchair-accessible bus services.
 In 2009, it was upgraded to provide more and better bicycle parking facilities around the interchange.
 150 new bicycle racks were provided by the LTA, which took into account the demand at the time.

 As a major transport node, it was refurbished again in 2017, for the opening of the DTL section of Tampines MRT station.
 A third entrance and new alighting berths were constructed, to hasten the disembarking process and prevent bus bunching along Tampines Central 3.
 Many bike racks were added as well, at the eastern end of the Main Concourse.

 Other improvement works have been done over the years, such as to improve passenger wayfinding and to cope with the increasing demand as more residential apartments and commercial buildings are built in Tampines.

 Expansion

-With the increasing number of passengers and occasional peak-hour capacity overload, measures had to be taken to ease the load at TBI.
-Initial plans in 2014 were for a North Annex to be built, as an extension to TBI.
+With the increasing number of passengers and occasional peak-hour capacity overload, measures had to be taken to ease the load at Tampines Bus Interchange.
+Initial plans in 2014 were for a North Annex to be built, as an extension to Tampines Bus Interchange.
 However, it was finalised as a separate Tampines Concourse Bus Interchange and officially opened on 18 December 2016.
-Almost all services initially at TBI remain, with that interchange being allocated mostly to new services with low-demand at departure.
+Almost all services initially at Tampines Bus Interchange remain, with that interchange being allocated mostly to new services with low-demand at departure.